-The Panhellenic Council is composed of an executive board of six members with representation from Chi Omega and Kappa Delta.
-The executive board consults the National Panhellenic Conference as a resource to act in accordance with the best interests of the Panhellenic community.
+The Panhellenic Council itself is composed of an executive board of six members with representation from both Chi Omega and Kappa Delta.
+This executive board consults the National Panhellenic Conference as a resource to act in accordance with the best interests of the UA Little Rock Panhellenic community.

-Panhellenic Recruitment is an exciting opportunity that enables women interested in joining a sorority the opportunity to learn about the meaning and benefits of sorority life.
-Sorority Recruitment, sponsored by the Panhellenic Council each year, is organized, coordinated, and managed by the Recruitment Committee.
-It lasts for a full week and involves getting to know each organization.
-During these rounds, potential new members will meet and converse with sorority members.
+Membership within the Panhellenic Council offers incredible advantages including not only opportunities in networking, leadership and academics; but also, friendships and memories that will last a lifetime.
+Panhellenic recruitment is such an exciting opportunity for women interested in joining a sorority to learn about the meaning and benefits of sorority life.
+Formal Sorority Recruitment, sponsored by the Panhellenic Council in the fall each year, is organized, coordinated, and managed by the Recruitment Committee, consisting of the executive board and a representative from each sorority.
+This lasts for a full week and involves getting to know each organization and its members, philanthropies, and individual community.

 “Alone we can do so little; together we can do so much.” – Helen Keller